 SEE ALSO: Live goat meant to be Siberian tiger's lunch is now his best friend

 The labrador retriever represents the last connection the couple has to their two young daughters, Madeline and Sophia, who both passed away from a rare and terminal genetic disorder.
-After the girls deaths, the Coopers moved to Kentucky to start a new life, and Radar was the only physical memory they had left.
-The Coopers believe that the power of social media helped bring Radar home.
+After the girls deaths, the Coopers moved to Kentucky to start a new life, and Radar was the only physical memory they had left. %shareLinks-quote="He's one of the only souls who has the same memories and experiences we do." type="quote" author="Carolyn Cooper" authordesc="" isquoteoftheday="false"% The Coopers believe that the power of social media helped bring Radar home.

 "It was a wide net and it went pretty much across the country people helping us," Jason said.
 "I can never, never just thank them enough for how much support they've shown our family."